ie/aem-fed-example/README.md

 ### Development

-Run Express and Webpack with Live Reload
+Run Express and Webpack with Live Reload\
+NOTE: there are 2 webpack configs running in parallel.
+Only yarn watch (webpack-front.config.js) will trigger a BrowserSync reload

 ```bash
 yarn start